datmemerboi/TDC/README.md

 Else, run `node CSVtoJSON.js` to use the dummy data from *data/data.csv*.

 ### Run
-Windows system: Executing `setup.bat` should start the server.
+Windows system: `win-setup.bat` will create a desktop shortcut(`RunTDC.bat`).
+Simply run it.

-Other platforms: `npm install` and `nodemon server.js`
+Other platforms: Run `npm install && npm start`